Top 4 achievements of Team India under Virat Kohli - The Big Picture

 India's penchant for bizarre team selections came back to haunt them at Perth and Australia staged a fightback to square the 4-match series 1-1.
 But, India learned their lessons pretty quickly going into the Boxing Day Test.
 Another Pujara hundred was followed by a career-best spell of 6-33 by Jasprit Bumrah, who claimed nine wickets in the game to help India win by 137 runs and take a 2-1 lead in the series.

-India extended their dominance in the final Test at the SCG.
+India extended their dominance in the final Test at the Sydney Cricket Ground.
 Pujara scored 192, Pant shellacked the tired Aussie attack with a 159 as the Men in Blue racked up 7-622.

 In reply, Kuldeep Yadav claimed 5-99 as the Aussies were forced to follow-on for the first time at home since 1988.
 But inclement weather meant India had to contend with a 2-1 scoreline as the last two days of the Test were washed out.